ClickioTech/clickio_consent_sdk_flutter/README.md

 - `adStorageGranted` — Consent for ad storage
 - `adUserDataGranted` — Consent for processing user data for ads
 - `adPersonalizationGranted` — Consent for ad personalization

 ---

-Sure!
-Here's a **fancy documentation block** with headings, bullet points, and formatting for clarity and visual appeal:

----